nivetha-ari/Prediction-using-supervised-ML/README.md

 # Prediction-using-supervised-ML

 This project utilizes supervised machine learning techniques, specifically linear regression, to predict the percentage of a student based on the number of study hours.
-The dataset used for this project contains information about students' study hours and their corresponding scores.

 **Dataset**: